SciLifeLab/umi-transfer/README.md

 >
 >The decompression and compression used within umi-transfer is single-threaded, so to get the most reads per minute performance, see the [high performance guide](#high-performance-guide)

 The tool requires three FastQ files as input.
 You can manually specify the names and location of the output files with `--out` and `--out2` or the tool will append a `with_UMI` suffix to your input file names as output.
 It additionally accepts to choose a custom UMI delimiter with `--delim` and to set the flags `-f`, `-c` and `-z`.

-The latter specifies to compress the output and `-c` is used to ensure `1` and `2` as read numbers in the output. `-f` / `--force` will overwrite existing output files without prompting the user.
+`-c` is used to ensure the canonical `1` and `2` of paired files as read numbers in the output, regardless of the read numbers of the input reads. `-f` / `--force` will overwrite existing output files without prompting the user and `-c` enables the internal single-threaded compression of the output files.
+Alternatively, you can also specify an output file name with `.gz` suffix to obtain compressed output.

 ```raw
 $ umi-transfer external --help